 If you are struggling to pay your heating bill, the Washington Area Fuel Fund (WAFF) may be able to assist you.
-The Salvation Army provides heating assistance through its 12 offices located throughout the Washington area from January 1 – May 31.
+The Salvation Army provides typically heating assistance through its 12 offices located throughout the Washington area from January 1 – May 31.
 The 2020 WAFF application window closed on July 31, 2020.
 The next application window will open on January 1, 2021.

 When and Where to Apply for WAFF Help

 Applications are typically accepted from January 1 through May 31.
 To apply for help from the fund, you must go to The Salvation Army office in the county or city in which you live.
 Find an office near you .